STARskaters: Program details

 STAR skates – Skating events held by request for organizations who service the disabled community.
 Events are held at area rinks for schools, service organizations and area US Paralympic Sport Clubs and youth wheelchair summer camp events.

 Sled Hockey – A Paralympic sport, Sled Hockey is played by the same rules as stand-up hockey but with players sitting in specially designed sleds.
 They propel themselves with sticks which have picks on the end to dig into the ice.

 SkateTherapy – A program designed to provide stand-up skating instruction for individuals with a broad range of physical and developmental disabilities.
 The program follows the U.S. Figure Skating 14 level badge program, and the program, started in Sugar Land, TX has become a model for other program development around the United States.

 The Ice Cruiser and Jessie Chan

-Jessie Chan always waited for the opportunity to give back the gift and passion of skating to others.
-In October 2013, at age 17, the opportunity presented itself in the form of a blind Skate Therapy student too terrified to take the ice, she had her chance.
+In October 2013, at age 17, Jessie Chan's opportunity to share the gift and passion of skating with others, presented itself in the form of a blind Skate Therapy student too terrified to take the ice, she had her chance.

 5 months later, Jessie debuted her first original invention, the Ice Cruiser, a unique 360 degree walker that aids beginning skaters and those with physical and mental disabilities in learning how to skate independently.
 The multi-storied structure and all-around barrier design provides skaters with both the freedom and security to roam across the ice without the fear of loss of balance or direct collision with anyone or anything.

-The power of the first Ice Cruiser can be demonstrated in Shoureek, that same blind skater who once struggled to even stand on the ice in only the arms of his instructors.
-Now, Shoureek spends his Saturdays happily and confidently gliding across Skate Therapy ice on his own, the comfort of his own Ice Cruiser assuring him of the power he himself has to transform and grow stronger.

-Today, Jessie holds a provisional patent and has big plans for the Ice Cruiser.
-Recently, she got down to work with her dedicated team of SkateTherapy volunteers and constructed the first Small and Medium-sized Ice Cruisers to be donated to the Skate Therapy program.
+Jessie holds a provisional patent for the Ice Cruiser.
+She worked with volunteers from the SkateTherapy program to develop the first small and medium-sized Ice Cruisers for the program.